Shots fired incident leads to arrest warrant

 According to a Kokomo Police Department press release, police have issued a warrant for Harron Burnett, 33, who is currently facing charges of attempted murder, a Level 1 felony, aggravated battery, a Level 3 felony, unlawful possession of a firearm by a serious violent felon, a Level 4 felony, and criminal recklessness, a Level 5 felony.

 When officers arrived on scene, the release indicated that they discovered a 33-year-old Kokomo woman had been shot in the upper leg.
-The woman told police that she walked out of her residence and observed an older, blue Jeep Cherokee pull up toward her, and a man -- later identified as Burnett -- fired multiple shots in her direction.
+The woman told police that she walked out of her residence and observed an older, blue Jeep Cherokee pull up toward her, and a man, who police say was Burnett, fired multiple shots in her direction.

 That woman was treated at St. Vincent Hospital Kokomo before being transferred to an Indianapolis hospital for further treatment, and police said she is in good condition at this time.